-The data visualisation is driven by the output format of the data, which can be set in different implementations of the system to output data in a native format for the data visualisation module selected.
-For example, using GPS tagged data would allow overlay of the data onto a GIS application, which would require the data to be in the proprietary format to import or upload into a package such as Ubipix, ArcGIS or iMAAP.
+For other visualisation software where basic data structures are not appropriate, the output format of the data will need to be set in different implementations of the system to output data in a native format for the data visualisation package selected.
+The level of data available in the database will define which data visualisation packages are most suitable.
+For example, using GPS tagged data would allow overlay of the data onto a GIS application, which would require the data to be in the proprietary format to import or upload into external third party software.
+If suitable mapping references are not included then the data can only be counted at the lowest practicable level.

-If suitable mapping references are not included then the data can be counted at the lowest practicable level.
 Standardised reports would be possible at different levels, depending on the scope of the database.
 This could include national benchmarking for performance monitoring or improvement or international benchmarking for comparison and cooperation.